 This post is part of our special series that will unpack the criteria we consider when evaluating manuscripts.
 Today we are unpacking the important role of your author voice.
 Whether you are in the midst of writing, or have already received feedback from us, our hope is that this series will provide the insight you need to make your manuscript even better.
 View the full series here.

-If you’ve ever submitted a manuscript to Word Alive Press’s annual publishing contest, you’ll have received feedback from us.
+If you’ve ever submitted a manuscript to Word Alive Press’s annual Braun Book Awards (formerly the free publishing contest), you’ll have received feedback from us.
 The very last category on which books are scored is called Voice.
 This term can mean different things to different people, but in our case we’re looking specifically at this question: “Does the writer’s faith/experience impart unique qualities to the work?”

 Well, let’s unpack that a little bit.

 Everyone’s story is unique.
 Even if you found ten people who had all gone through something similar—say, a divorce, a cancer scare, or the death of a loved one—you would still end up with ten highly individual sets of experiences, no two of them alike.

 Indeed, our individuality is what makes our stories so compelling.

 And that’s what we’re looking for when it comes to a strong voice.
 We want to discover manuscripts where the authors dig deep into their personal experience and share vulnerably of themselves.
 It’s in that vulnerability where readers will find their point of connection.

 Of course, this is easier said than done.
 Many people have built up walls around themselves, around their most painful and affecting experiences, and it’s a struggle to break through.